 - Help with your job search, including access to our Aboriginal services jobs board, where you can apply for jobs and save your portfolio and

 Make an appointment with a Jobs and Skills Centre at Mandurah, Rockingham or Thornlie campus.

 SM TAFE has an active Aboriginal Education, Employment and Training Committee (AEETC) that provides advice to the College on Aboriginal community, education and training needs and we celebrate significant Aboriginal events throughout the year across our Campuses, such as NAIDOC Day.

-We also have the Koora Marr Centre at Thornlie Campus and Kadidjiny Mia Centre at Rockingham Campus, which are culturally safe spaces that promote shared communication, respect, knowledge and education for our Aboriginal and Torres Strait Islander students.
+We also have the Koora Marr Centre at Thornlie Campus and Kadadjiny Mia Centre at Rockingham Campus, which are culturally safe spaces that promote shared communication, respect, knowledge and education for our Aboriginal and Torres Strait Islander students.